-Hydrocephalus is a condition in which excessive cerebrospinal fluid (CSF) accumulates in the ventricles of the brain, either through overproduction of CSF, an obstruction of the flow of CSF, or failure of the body to reabsorb CSF.
+Hydrocephalus is a condition in which excess cerebrospinal fluid (CSF) accumulates in the ventricles of the brain, either through overproduction of CSF, an obstruction of the flow of CSF, or failure of the body to reabsorb CSF.
 Hydrocephalus is a complex neurological condition that affects 1 million Americans with an incidence of 40 per 100,000 people.
 When not present at birth or in childhood, hydrocephalus may develop in adults over the age of 40 years.
-Hydrocephalus can have many causes, including tumors, bacterial infections such as meningitis, hemorrhage or bleeding within the brain, and traumatic injury.
+Hydrocephalus can have many causes, including tumors, bacterial infections such as meningitis, hemorrhage, or bleeding within the brain, and traumatic injury.
 At times, no definitive cause is identified.
 There are many types of hydrocephalus that can affect adults, and different types of hydrocephalus can present with different kinds of symptoms.

 If you or your physician is concerned that you are showing symptoms of hydrocephalus, you should be evaluated closely.
 A patient who has previously undergone a shunt procedure which is the placement of a catheter system into the brain fluid space to drain excess cerebrospinal fluid (CSF) into another part of the body as a child is particularly at risk for redeveloping symptoms of hydrocephalus if the shunt stops working.
 Any patient who has had a shunt placed in the past and who has not been followed by a neurosurgeon in his/her adult years should be assessed to be sure the shunt is still functioning as effectively as possible.

 Given the broad spectrum of symptoms that may occur in hydrocephalus, a comprehensive evaluation is necessary and includes: